ScriptorzHub/AIO-VPN-Decoder/README.md

 # 🚀 AIO VPN Decoder

-**AIO VPN Decoder** is a Telegram-based VPN config decoder bot that helps users easily decrypt and view configurations from multiple tunneling applications.
+**AIO VPN Decoder** is a Telegram-based VPN config decoder bot that allows users to decrypt and view configurations from multiple VPN tunneling apps.

-Simply send a supported file or link to the bot, and it will automatically decode it for you.
+Simply send a supported file or link to the bot and get instant decoded output.

 ------------------------------------------------------------------------